Exposing Citation Vulnerabilities in Generative Engines: Experiment

-We employ three GE models for answer generation: OpenAI GPT-5~\cite{chatgpt}, Claude Sonnet \(4\) (claude-4-sonnet-20250514)~\cite{claude}, and Gemini Flash \(2.0\) (gemini-2.0-flash)~\cite{gemini}, the most advanced publicly available models as of September \(4\), \(2025\).
-We select them because their APIs provide both search results and citation sources.
 In our experiments, the temperature of each GE model cannot be set because APIs do not allow setting temperature for LLMs with search mode enabled; thus, the cited web sources and textual content of answers vary across generations.
 To capture answer variation, we ask each question five times to suppress bias from a single answer.
-The answers are obtained as of September \(4\), \(2025\).
+The answers are obtained on September \(4\), \(2025\).